 There is currently any number of conversational interfaces that people interact with on a daily basis.
 On the voice assistant front, you have Siri, OK Google, Echo, and Cortana.
 Chatbots include Facebook’s M, and Slack’s Slackbot or Howdy.

-So why are companies entering into this space as quickly as possible?
+So why are companies entering this space as quickly as possible?
 CI’s are cross-platform engines; working on everything from a smartphone to a smartwatch, including platforms like Echo that don’t have screens.
 They can even run on platforms from Facebook to Snapchat.
 The latest means to enhance conversational interface (CI) is by marrying artificial intelligence (AI) with business intelligence (BI).
-That means AI projects such as Wolfram Alpha enable CI’s to not just understand human syntax but to grasp meaning.
+That means AI projects such as Wolfram Alpha enable CI’s to not just understand human syntax but to grasp the meaning.